irfanhakim-as/homelab-wiki/topics/portainer.md

 ### Installation

-This details how to install Portainer as a Docker container:
+This details how to install Portainer as a containerised application:

-1. On a [preconfigured Linux machine](linux.md#configuration) running on a [virtual machine](../courses/vm.md#creating-a-virtual-machine-from-a-template), bare metal device (i.e. [Raspberry Pi](raspberry-pi.md)), or perhaps an [LXC Container](../courses/container.md#create-lxc-container); ensure that [Docker is installed and set up](../courses/container.md#setting-up-a-container-runtime).
+1. On a [preconfigured Linux machine](linux.md#configuration) running on a [virtual machine](../courses/vm.md#creating-a-virtual-machine-from-a-template), bare metal device (i.e. [Raspberry Pi](raspberry-pi.md)), or perhaps an [LXC Container](../courses/container.md#create-lxc-container); ensure that [a Container Runtime is installed and set up](../courses/container.md#setting-up-a-container-runtime).
 For simplicity, the following considerations should be noted:

    - Ports that will be used and requires allowing vary for each container you host on the Portainer server, hence, it is recommended not to enable or set up a [firewall](firewall.md) on the system.

-2. [Deploy the Portainer stack with Docker Compose](../courses/container.md#container-runtime-usage) after preparing the following items:
+2. [Deploy the Portainer stack with Compose](../courses/container.md#container-runtime-usage) after preparing the following items:

    - A local app directory, on local storage (i.e. `/home/myuser/.local/share/docker/portainer`) or a remote app directory, on remote mounted storage (i.e. `/mnt/smb/docker/portainer`): This will be used for the Portainer stack's volume(s).

-   - A Docker compose file for the Portainer stack on the app directory (i.e. `/mnt/smb/docker/portainer/docker-compose.yml`):
+   - A Compose file for the Portainer stack on the app directory (i.e. `/mnt/smb/docker/portainer/docker-compose.yml`):

       ```yaml
       name: ${SERVICE_NAME}